sikander-says/itop-screen-recorder-github/README.md

-# itop screen recorder pro crack | itop screen recorder crack (Latest 2025)
+# itop screen recorder pro crack free (Latest 2025)

 itop screen recorder is a lightweight yet powerful screen recording software designed for capturing high-quality video footage with minimal system impact.
 It offers a simple and user-friendly interface, making it ideal for gamers, content creators, educators, and professionals who need to record gameplay, tutorials, meetings, or presentations.